Interacting With Python

 Hello, World!

-There is a long-standing custom in the field of computer programming that the first code written in a newly installed language is a short program that simply displays the string Hello, World! to the console.
+There’s a long-standing custom in computer programming that the first code written in a newly installed language is a short program that displays the text Hello, World! to the console.

 Python